 Water tanks have an issue of weight.
 When full, the 160-gallon tanks weigh about 1380 pounds.
 Two tanks stacked together weigh nearly 2800 pounds.
 That is no problem for a concrete floor in a basement, home, or garage, but could be an issue on some wood-framed floors.
 Just something to be aware of.

 Cost of WaterPrepared Water Storage Tanks

 The WaterPrepared water storage system is a bit more expensive than some other options.
 For example, if you purchase the standard blue water barrel, you will likely pay about $1 +/- per gallon of storage.
 With the 160-gallon tanks, you are looking at about $2.80 +/- per gallon.
 The 55-gallon tanks come in at around $4.00 per gallon.

 Having said that, in my opinion, if these tanks can fit your budget, they make water storage extremely easy and efficient.
 These costs include free shipping.
 You can learn more from WaterPrepared.

 WaterPrepared Water Storage Tanks Are Worth the Price

 I am extremely impressed with the WaterPrepared water storage system.
+If you use the promo code PROVIDENT they will give you 5 percent off.
 Although a bit pricier than some options, it is an easy and efficient way to store a lot of water in a small footprint.
 I think it is a great way to go if you can fit it into your budget.